 Chocolate Mint is a tasty Chinese black tea with a divine aroma of peppermint leaves and natural chocolate flavor.
 Subtle yet sweet, try it and you’ll recall the winter days you spent drinking hot cocoa with your parents after a day of playing in the snow.
 Don’t worry though, this “hot chocolate” isn’t full of calories or high in sugar.
 Drink it as an after-dinner tea and you won’t be disappointed.

-Stock your cabinet with any of these winter essentials and you’re sure to please anyone that stops by over the holidays - friends, family and even Santa Clause.
-Looking for even more teas to love or holiday inspiration?
-We’ve got you covered in the posts below:
+Stock your cabinet with any of these winter essentials and you’re sure to please anyone who stops by over the holidays - friends, family, Santa Clausand even the Grinch!

 Comments will be approved before showing up.